charity trustees – real world responsibilities

 As Ben Summerskill has said: We all know that good trustees are like gold dust – just as a good treasurer and chair are like frankincense and myrrh.
 In any size of charity, the ability to support without interfering, to challenge without carping and to take pleasure rather than credit in success are always hugely welcomed by staff and volunteers.

-But instead of following only the charity commissions rules, I hope trustees might begin to think more about real world actions that support their organisations and their executive to make better decisions. trustees are needed with curiosity, with imagination, with behaviours and values (not just competencies) that fit those adopted by your charity.
+But instead of following only the charity commissions rules, I hope charity trustees might begin to think more about real world actions that support their organisations and their executive to make better decisions. charity trustees are needed with curiosity, with imagination, with behaviours and values (not just competencies) that fit those adopted by your charity.